ictinnovaties-zorg/ReAgent_workflow/readme.md

 Help for init:

-    usage: reagent [-h] [--delete-old-run] [--debug] name training_data
+    usage: reagent [-h] [-o] [-d] name training_data

     Initialize new ReAgent run

     positional arguments:
       name                  Name of the run
       training_data         Training data used for the run

     optional arguments:
-      -h, --help        show this help message and exit --delete-old-run  Delete the run in `name` if it already exists.
+      -h, --help            show this help message and exit -o, --delete-old-run  Delete the run in `name` if it already exists.
-      --debug           Do not buffer the Python errors, useful during development
+      -d, --debug           Do not buffer the Python errors, useful during development

 Help for run: